 The American Diabetes Association nutrition guidelines state that you do not need to avoid all sugar and foods with sugar if you have diabetes.
 You can eat limited amounts of these foods in place of other carbohydrates.

 - Sugars affect blood glucose control the same as other carbohydrates when eaten at meals or snacks.
 It is still a good idea to limit foods and drinks with added sugar, and to check your blood sugar level carefully.

 - Foods that contain sugar alcohols may have fewer calories, but be sure to read the labels for the carbohydrate content of these foods.
 Also, check your blood sugar level.

 US Department of Agriculture.
-Nutritive and nonnutritive sweetener resources.
+Sweeteners: nutritive and nonnutritive sweetener resources.